1.2: First steps in Trixi.jl: Create your first setup

 At this point, our problem is defined.
 We will use the solve function defined in OrdinaryDiffEq.jl to get the solution.
 OrdinaryDiffEq.jl gives us the ability to customize the solver using callbacks without actually modifying it.
 Trixi.jl already has some implemented Callbacks.
 The most widely used callbacks in Trixi.jl are step control callbacks that are activated at the end of each time step to perform some actions, e.g. to print statistics.
 We will show you how to use some of the common callbacks.

-To print a summary of the simulation setup at the beginning and to reset timers we use the SummaryCallback.
-When the returned callback is executed directly, the current timer values are shown.
+To print a summary of the simulation setup at the beginning and to reset timers to zero, we use the SummaryCallback.

 summary_callback = SummaryCallback()